guardian/support-frontend/docs/development.md

   unique across all the test names in Abacus.
   * **variants**: This field is an array of strings, each string will be the name of a variant.
 One of these variant names has to be **control**.
-  * **audience**: The audience is an object which contains two fields: `offset`, a number from 0 to 1 which indicates the part of the audience that will be affected by the test, and `size` a number from 0 to 1 which specifies the percentage of the audience to be included in the test.
+  * **audiences**: The *audiences* object contains a field for every country where the test will run.
+Then each audience object has two fields: `offset`, a number from 0 to 1 which indicates the part of the audience that will be affected by the test, and `size` a number from 0 to 1 which specifies the percentage of the audience to be included in the test.
   For example a test with offset 0.2 and size 0.5 will affect 50% of the audience starting from the 20%.